Ronald Humphrey (American football)

-Ronald Lynn Humphrey (born March 3, 1969) is an American former professional football running back in the National Football League (NFL) who played for the Indianapolis Colts and the San Antonio Matadors of the Spring Football League (SFL).
+Ronald Lynn Humphrey (born March 3, 1969) is an American former professional football player who was a running back for the Indianapolis Colts of the National Football League (NFL) and the San Antonio Matadors of the Spring Football League (SFL).
 He was selected by the Colts in the eighth round of the 1992 NFL draft.
 He played college football for the Mississippi Valley State Delta Devils.